fluxninja/aperture/docs/content/concepts/cache.md

 function names, the general idea is as follows:

 1. Create an instance of Aperture `Client`.
-2. Instantiate a `Flow` by calling the `StartFlow` method with `resultCacheKey` parameter set to your desired value.
+2. Instantiate a `Flow` by calling the `StartFlow` method with the `resultCacheKey` parameter set to your desired value.
 The first call will let Aperture initialize a cache entry for the flow, uniquely identified by the `ControlPoint` and `ResultCacheKey` values.
 Subsequent calls will return the cached value as part of the response object.
 3. The value stored in the cache can be retrieved by calling the `ResultCache`